rackerlabs/technical-blog/_posts/2019-11-06-what-is-interaction-studio-and-how-does-it-drive-transformative-business-value.md

 How many more sales would your company close if you could meet your customers where they are on the buyer’s journey and guide them toward your product or service?

 With a solid awareness of consumer interactions, you can deliver a more personalized and streamlined customer experience.
-The ability to track customer behavior isn’t new; what is new, is Interaction Studio's capacity to allow you to do it in real time.
-As long as you comply with local data privacy laws and GDPR, this can be a powerful way to improve your relationships with your customers.
+The ability to track customer behavior isn’t new but Interaction Studio's capacity to allow you to do it in real time is.
+This can be a powerful way to improve your customer relationships, as long as you comply with local data privacy laws and GDPR.

 Read on to learn how your company can use Interaction Studio to improve customer service and drive transformative business value.

 ### Solving customer pain points with Interaction Studio

-With Interaction Studio, you no longer have to rely on batch data when you interact with customers — you have all the data you need at the click of a button.
+Interaction Studio removes your reliance on batch data during your customer interactions &mdash; providing you all the data you need at the click of a button.
 Your brand can customize interactions to an individual customer’s behavior and guide them along the most appropriate path to your product or service, eliminating many common customer pain points.
 Here are just a few examples.

-### Scrap customer service scripts
+#### Scrap customer service scripts

 Today’s consumer wants to do their own research on your brand, product, or service before contacting support.
 When it’s time to speak with customer service, almost 70% of consumers want their experience to be managed so they don’t need to keep explaining their needs on different support channels.